-Financial Position, Liquidity and Financing Sources

-Item 30 September 2024 31 December 2023

-Total assets (1) 55,358 54,072

-Current assets 3,089 5,645

-Investment property (2) 47,878 44,613

-Short-term credit (3) 2,373 2,814

-Loans from banking corporations and other credit providers (4) 3,409 2,517

-Net bonds (5) 17,868 17,418

-Total equity (6) 23,812 23,568

-(1) The increased mainly derives from an increase in the cash balance resulting from debt financing rounds conducted in the period.

-(2) The increase mainly derives from the progress of the investments in projects under construction and in the income-producing properties in the Report Period and from a change in the fair value of the properties.

-(3) The decrease mainly derives from refinancing of a loan of Mall HaYam and from the repayment of short-term credit, counterbalanced by financing via marketable CP.

-(4) The increase mainly derives from refinancing of the Mall HaYam loan.

-(5) The increase derives from the issue of Series I Bonds, the expansion of Series G bonds during the period and indexation counterbalanced by current maturities in the course of the period.
+- (1) The decrease mainly derives from a decrease in the cash balance against credit repayments in the period. - (2) The increase mainly derives from the progress of the investments in projects under construction and in the income-producing properties in the Report Period and from a change in the fair value of the properties. - (3) The decrease mainly derives from refinancing of a loan of Mall HaYam and from the repayment of short-term credit. - (4) The increase mainly derives from refinancing of the Mall HaYam loan. - (5) The decrease derives from current repayments in the period net of linkage. - (6) The decrease mainly derives from the declaration of a dividend distribution net of an increase due to the comprehensive income in the period.

-(6) The increase during the period results from the comprehensive income in the period, counterbalanced by a dividend distribution.